 Fix 6: Re-install Minecraft

-For this purpose, simply follow the steps given below.
+For this purpose, follow the steps given below.

 - Right-click on the beginning menu to open several options.